 In addition, we have very highly skilled technicians who have to produce a certain volume for us to stay competitive.
 We can't be working on your gun if we are on the phone with you.
 We welcome your calls but we try to maintain a fast turnaround in a market that changes daily.

-Our business is unique.
-We do not do bumpers, motorcycle parts, faucets or other household items......with the exception of golf clubs, that's our other downfall, we like to play once in a while.
+Again, our business is unique.
+We do not do bumpers, motorcycle parts, faucets or other household items… with the exception of and occasionally we’ll do golf clubs for custom putter builders, that’s our other downfall, we like to play once in a while and golfers like shooters have a favorite something they own and use and won’t part with.

 Your guns final appearance is based on two factors.
 The surface treatment it receives and then the exterior top-coat or plating.
 These exterior coatings are either "Plated" or "Applied" finishes.
 Plated finishes are just that.
 Metallic particles applied through electricity to bond to the basic metal or alloy of the firearm.
-Applied finishes are sprayed onto the firearm and cured or hardened by heat.
-It's that simple....sure if you're an alchemist.
+Applied finishes are sprayed above a pre-bonding layer onto the firearm and cured or hardened by heat.
+It’s that simple....sure if you're an alchemist.
+And we are the only ones equipped to do it this way.
+This is not kitchen oven refinishing.

-All of our plated finishes, except Black Chrome, are available in four levels of surface texturing, or luster.
-They are: "AS-IS Matte", Matte, Brushed and Bright Finishes.
+All of our plated finishes, are available in three levels of surface texturing, or luster.
+They are: “AS-IS” Matte, Matte, Brushed.
 Due to the tight tolerances of firearms, we must prepare the part prior to plating to the level of polish we want after the plating is applied.
-Our plate will "mirror" the finish below.
+Our plate will look similar to the finish below.
 The Brushed Chrome is exaggerated for explanative purposes.

 Matte finish looks almost like the background of the page you are looking at if you own a MAC.
 Obviously all computer screens cannot duplicate the exact pictures we are trying to show you but this should give you the simple differences you can expect to see.